Phase diagrams of spin-2 Floquet spinor Bose-Einstein condensates: Introduction

 In this work, we apply the Floquet engineering of the quadratic Zeeman energy to a spin-2 spinor BEC.
 Owing to the greater number of spin degrees of freedom, two distinct spin-dependent interactions in spin-2 condensates possess multiple spin-flip processes that conserve angular momentum~\cite{yuki12}.
 Within the high-frequency approximation for the periodically driven quadratic Zeeman energy, we find that the coupling strengths of all these spin-flip processes are modulated by Bessel functions of the first kind.
 Notably, different processes are governed by different Bessel functions, depending on the specific driving parameters.
 Consequently, Floquet engineering not only tunes the strengths of these spin-flip interactions but also alters their relative magnitudes.
 Given the fundamental role of these interactions, this Floquet engineering approach provides a powerful means for the quantum manipulation of spin-2 condensates.
 To illustrate the difference with a conventional spin-2 condensate, we demonstrate that the resulting Floquet system can be interpreted as possessing the same basic interactions as a conventional one, but with two additional, effective spin-flip interactions derived from the original two spin-dependent interactions.

-The introduction of these two Floquet-engineered interactions significantly enriches possible ground states in homogeneous spin-2 Floquet spinor Bose-Einstein condensates (BECs).
-The three fundamental ground-state phases-polar, ferromagnetic, and cyclic-now exhibit numerous variants.
-The Bessel-function modulations can alter the energies of the ground states or directly participate in the construction of the spinor wavefunctions.
-Notably, we identify novel ground states that are absent in conventional spinor BECs.
-Finally, we map the distribution of these possible ground states into a phase diagram for specific interaction parameters highly relevant to $^{87}$Rb spinor BECs~\cite{Schmaljohann2004}.
+The introduction of these two Floquet-engineered interactions significantly enriches possible states in homogeneous spin-2 Floquet spinor BECs.
+We search for possible states using the variational method.
+They are classified as polar, ferromagnetic, cyclic and broken-axisymmetry phases.
+The Bessel-function modulations can alter the energies of these states or directly participate in the construction of their spinor wavefunctions.
+Notably, we identify novel states that are absent in conventional spinor BECs.
+Finally, by choosing the lowest-energy state, we map the distribution of these possible states onto a ground-state phase diagram in the space of the driving parameters.

 The remainder of the paper is organized as follows.
 In Sec.~\ref{model}, we present the model for a spin-2 spinor BEC with a modulated quadratic Zeeman energy.
 Using the high-frequency approximation, we derive an effective Hamiltonian to describe the resulting Floquet system.
-In Sec.~\ref{groundstates}, we identify possible ground states of the spin-2 Floquet spinor BEC, including the polar, ferromagnetic, and cyclic phases.
-In Sec.~\ref{diagram}, corresponding phase diagrams are presented in the parameter space of the driving field.
+In Sec.~\ref{groundstates}, we identify possible states of the spin-2 Floquet spinor BEC, including the polar, ferromagnetic, cyclic and broken-axisymmetry phases.
+In Sec.~\ref{diagram}, corresponding ground-state phase diagrams are presented in the parameter space of the driving field.
 A summary of our findings is provided in Sec.~\ref{conclusion}.
-Finally, the Appendix presents an alternative derivation of a similar effective Hamiltonian using the high-frequency expansion method.
+Finally, the Appendix presents an alternative derivation of the same effective Hamiltonian using the high-frequency expansion method.